aceofgreens/aceofgreens.github.io/_drafts/2024-04-12-functional_dl.md

 Other functional transforms work in a similar way - they trace the computation into a jaxpr, modify it optimize it, and run it.
 Consider `jit`.
 It relies on Google's powerful XLA compiler.
 XLA does not typically create `.so` files in the way traditional compilers might output executable or linkable binaries.
 Instead, XLA generates machine code dynamically at runtime, which is directly executed in-memory.
 This approach is aligned with how JIT compilation typically works - compiling code when it is needed, without creating persistent binary files on disk.

+The vectorizing transform, `vmap` pushes a new axis to the jaxpr along which the function will be vectorized.
+If it's not vectorized, the function has to be called separately on many inputs, producing multiple XLA calls. `vmap` speeds this up noticeably by simply adding the new index in the jaxpr, which shows up usually as fewer calls.
+After all, when you've traced the computation graph you know the exact shapes and dtypes, so adding the new axis in the right places is not impossible.
+The parallelization transform `pmap` vectorizes and splits the batch across the available devices, producing actual parallelism.

+So where does Jax shine?
+Here are a few cool examples.
+First is `jax.lax.scan`, which essentially unrolls a function across time, while carrying over the state.
+Recurrent modules like LSTM and GRU are exactly of this type - you provide the initial hidden/cell state and unroll the computation graph for a few steps.
+Similarly, in RL the `scan` function can provide perform entire episode roll-outs - you give bundle the environment step function and the action selection function together and give it to `scan`, along with the initial state.
+Super useful.

+Another example where Jax fits well is with optimizers.
+The `Optax` library is pretty good for this.
+It offers perhaps one of the most intuitive interface for setting up optimizers, chaining optimizers, lr schedules, postprocessing gradients, all because of the functional nature of Jax.
+Let's take a look at some curious optimizers from it.

+First consider that given any meaningful minimization problem gradient descent is guaranteed to reach a local minima, if it exists.
+However, in min-max problems standard gradient descent may not converge.
+And these settings are not that exotic, they show up in generative adversarial networks, constrained RL, federated learning, adversarial attacks, network verification, game-theoretic simulations and so on.
+For the simplest case suppose you're optimizing
+$
+\min_{x \in \mathbb{R}} \max_{y \in \mathbb{R}} x y.
+$
+The update rules with gradient descent would be the following, which in fact does not converge

+$$
+x_{t + 1} = x_t - \eta_t \nabla_x f(x_t, y_t) \\
+y_{t + 1} = y_t + \eta_t \nabla_y f(x_t, y_t). \\
+$$

+Optimistic gradient descent does manage to converge, but it uses a memory-based negative momentum, which requires keeping the past state of the entire set of parameters:

+$$
+x_{t + 1} = x_t -2 \eta_t \nabla_x f(x_t, y_t) + \eta_t \nabla_x f(x_{t-1}, y_{t-1}) \\
+y_{t + 1} = y_t + 2\eta_t \nabla_y f(x_t, y_t) - \eta_t \nabla_y f(x_{t-1}, y_{t-1}). \\
+$$

+As a second example, consider Model Agnostic Meta Learning (MAML), a stone cold classic.
+MAML optimizes $\mathcal{L}(\theta - \nabla_\theta \mathcal{L}(\theta, \textbf{X}, \textbf{Y}), \textbf{X}', \textbf{Y}')$.
+That is, we have a set of samples and targets $(\textbf{X}, \textbf{Y})$, perhaps for one particular task, the current parameters $\theta$, and we compute a few model updates on this data, obtaining new parameters $\theta'$.
+This is the *inner* optimization step.
+Then, using $\theta'$ and a new set of samples $(\textbf{X'}, \textbf{Y'})$, perhaps for a new task we calculate the loss and we calculate new gradients, which we subsequently apply.
+This is the *outer* step.
+We can think of it as a differentiable cross-validation with respect to the model parameters.
+Implementing this in PyTorch is tricky (speaking from experience) because only the parameters updates from the outer loop are actually applied.
+The params from the inner loop are used only temporarily.
+In Jax the whole MAML setup is less than 30 lines of code.